 That’s where educational technology fails.
 Here’s how to fix it.

-Why most digital learning tools fall short
+Why do most digital learning tools fall short?

 The typical engineer isn’t focused on — or even aware of — the different learning strategies teachers use.
 Instructional technology is built on engineering principles, not pedagogy.
 Teachers, on the other hand, often don’t have the engineering knowledge to teach the concepts behind what makes technology work.